N.B. Some knowledge of van Laarhoven lenses, ramda, and virtual-dom is assumed. This post will not go over the specifics of those.

 Ignoring the insanity of working with a large js project that has no tests, and the ridiculous business requirement to change a feature at the end of the day on Friday, how do you handle this?
 Well, there are a number of ways.

-• You could modify the function to take into account the disabled field, and update all call sites.
+field, and update all call sites.
 One problem with this is that it violates The Open/Closed Principle.
 Another problem is that since you are using JavaScript and you do not have tests, you are at the mercy of your find and replace skills, and whoever else might review your work.
-Yet another problem is that this assumes you own the source and can modify it.
+Yet another problem is that this assumes you own the source and can modify it. - You could copy the implementation of the function

-• You could copy the implementation of the function to a new one that takes into account this disabled field.
+field.
 This is probably the simplest and most straight forward thing to do.
 You do not have to modify the original source, and it is a [hopefully] small amount of duplication.
 To quote Sandi Metz, “duplication is far cheaper than using the wrong abstraction.”
-This solution is actually not so bad in the grand scheme of things, but it only really works if you/your team knows when to stop duplicating, and start abstracting.
+This solution is actually not so bad in the grand scheme of things, but it only really works if you/your team knows when to stop duplicating, and start abstracting. - You could rely on the craziness of JavaScript and add an optional argument to the function.
+This is similar to the first suggestion, except you do not have to update every call site.
+But this is probably the last thing you want in a large js code base with no tests.

 Goal